bazelbuild/buildtools/WARNINGS.md

   * Category_name: `keyword-parameters`
   * Automatic fix: yes

-Some parameters for builtin functions in Starlark are keyword for legacy reasons, their names are not meaningful (e.g. `x`), making them positional will improve the readability.
+Some parameters for builtin functions in Starlark are keyword for legacy reasons;
+their names are not meaningful (e.g. `x`).
+Making them positional will improve the readability.

 --------------------------------------------------------------------------------